m4rcoperuano/vue-i18n-sample-project/README.md

 This project was created using the Vue CLI tool.
 It started up a simple prototyping application.

+Two core dependencies to get translations to work are `i18next`, and `@panter/vue-i18next`.
+The other dependency is `moment.js`, but thats more just to show how date formatting can be configured.

 Run `npm install` and `npm run serve` to start this application.

 ## Repo Folder Structure